 This collection contains a brief history of the Weaver-Field family of Little Rock.

 This manuscript about Fort Smith, Arkansas, by J.F.
 Weaver was written in the 1930s.

 This memorial of Omer Rose Weaver was written by F.T.
 Vaughn, a member of the Omer R. Weaver Chapter, United Confederate Veterans.

 The collection contains the project's final report, which includes biographical information on John L. Webb.

 Collection Title: Webster, Dan letter

-This letter to James L. Hodges relates Webster's concerns about the financial plight of his newspaper, the Mountain Echo.
-Webster reports that Joseph Brooks is gaining support.
+This letter to James L. Hodges relates Webster's concerns about the financial plight of his newspaper, the Mountain Echo out of Fayetteville, Arkansas.
+Webster reports to Hodges that Republican candidate Joseph Brooks is gaining support around the Fayetteville area.